 You’ll have a much better chance of succeeding on the first try if you study the way you learn best.
 Since you have 6 months between the time the bibliographies come out and the time of the exam, prioritize your time to make your study plan as efficient and effective as possible.
 No program is going to be a perfect fit for everyone.
 Study what you know first to get all of that ground covered and out of the way, or study what you aren’t as familiar with first to spend the most time on what you don’t know.
 Basically, do what works for you.

 Another popular and helpful method with any test anywhere is getting a study buddy.
 It can be a lot easier to remember long strings of information when someone is there to help and test you.
 Advancing in the Navy doesn’t need to be a solitary effort.

 Other Factors in Navy Advancement

 The exam isn’t the only thing that the Navy Advancement Center uses to determine rate increase.
-Other factors include performance marks average, service in paygrade, awards, and PNA points.
+Other factors include performance marks average, service in paygrade, awards, and Pass Not Advance (PNA) points.
 Even though the exam is one of the biggest determiners, these other aspects could make the difference between an E-4 and an E-5.

 A Few Helpful Definitions

 Bib: short for Navy bibliography, which presents soldiers with resources to study from